aws/aws-sdk-php-zf2/README.md

 }
 ```

-## View helpers
+## View Helpers

-Starting from version 1.1, AWS ZF2 module now provides two view helpers to generate S3 and CloudFront links.
+Starting from version 1.0.2, the AWS SDK ZF2 Module now provides two view helpers to generate links for Amazon S3 and
+Amazon CloudFront resources.

-> Note: both view helpers generate a HTTPS URL by default.
-This is good for security, however please remember that
+> **Note:** Both of the view helpers generate URLs with an HTTPS scheme by default.
+This is ideal for security, but
-CloudFront charge more for HTTPS requests.
-You can turn off SSL by calling the `setUseSsl` on both helpers.
+please keep in mind that Amazon CloudFront charges more for HTTPS requests.
+You can turn SSL off by calling the
+`setUseSsl` method on both helpers.

-### S3
+### S3Link View Helper

 To create a S3 link in your view: